A Simple Tip For Talking About Conflict In The Family Business

-So why is it so hard to address these difficult topics, and how can we lead a positive conversation to resolve them?
+So why is it so hard to address difficult topics like fighting in the family business or a lack of a game plan for passing the business onto the next generation, and how can we lead a positive conversation to resolve them?
 Below, I'll outline steps you can use to talk about the elephants in your family business before they lead to a blow out.

 What Happens When We Try To Talk About Problems In The Business

 Before we get into how to start a discussion about problems in the business, it might be beneficial to walk through what typically happens if you try to talk about highly emotional topics with the family.
 This will help you know what to expect (and what the other parties involved are going through as well).